uli-on/Textpattern-CMS-plugins/README.md

 Some plugins for Textpattern asekd for in the forum.
+I'm not the author of any of these.